 NBA All-Star 2021 will officially take place on Sunday, March 7, 2021 at State Farm Arena in Atlanta.

-In a year unlike no other, all major competitions will take place on one day, with the skills and 3-point contest coming prior to the game and the dunk contest coming at halftime of the All-Star Game.
+In a year unlike no other, all major competitions will take place on one day, with the Skills Challenge and 3-point Contest coming prior to the game and the Dunk Contest coming at halftime of the All-Star Game.

-As the Dunk Contest is often the highlight of what is usually All-Star Saturday Night, our NBA.com Staff weighed in on who they'd like to see compete for the crown.
+As the Dunk Contest is often the highlight of what is usually All-Star Saturday Night, our NBA.com Staff weighs in on who they'd like to see compete for the crown.

 MORE: NBA announces date, format for All-Star 2021

 Gilbert McGregor (@GMcGregor21): Since Cassius Stanley and Rayjon Tucker - the two bounciest players that immediately come to my mind - are currently both on two-way contracts, I'll stick with the idea of going with a young player and say I'd like to see New York Knicks rookie Obi Toppin take centre stage.

 Toppin, the No. 8 overall pick in the past draft, hasn't exactly had the most memorable start to his first campaign in the NBA.
 Is there a better way to build momentum than by showing out on the dunk contest stage?

 As someone that likes to think I've watched a lot of basketball, I can confidently say that I had never seen anyone do some of the things that Toppin did during his final season at Dayton.
 And that was in-game.

 Just Obi Toppin casually throwing down a between-the-legs dunk in a game (via @DaytonMBB)pic.twitter.com/gvaIM1g2dQ- CBS Sports (@CBSSports) March 8, 2020